Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 So, with all this balancing in mind, I like to think I've made something pretty comfy.
 A pretty okay compromise.

-I don't reckon too much will change in the next 2 years?
-Descriptor heaps are a brand new feature, having come out in January this year (2026), so they will remain exotic for a little while.
-Unified image layouts may remain nVidia-only.
-But that's just my gut feeling.
-I do hope more QoL stuff gets adopted, but, I'm not sure I'll be switching to a Vulkan 1.5 anytime soon.
+### In the future

+Looking at extensions and future developments, I don't reckon much will change in the next 2 years?

+I'll still be on a ReBAR-less motherboard, unified image layouts will probably remain nVidia-only, and stuff like descriptor heaps will probably remain an exotic feature, given it released super recently (January 2026).

+So, if a Vulkan 1.5 does come out within a year, I'll probably wait for a while.
+1.4 is really just good enough, I don't need anything super fancy.
+Like.
+I'm happy.
+But also, Kaldera is pretty flexy, you can just load any extension *you* want!
+You don't gotta wait on me.

 ## Future work

-I am still missing descriptor indexing, multiview, VMA bindings and some smaller things (below).
+Speaking of the future, right now I am still missing descriptor indexing, multiview, VMA bindings and some smaller things (below).
 I also want Avalonia and OpenXR integration, so I'll be working on all that in the upcoming weeks.

 The "smaller things" include readback via `DownloadHelper`, I haven't tested mipmapping, and right now there is no G-buffer render target (nor a fragment shading rate attachment). `TextureRenderTarget` only supports one format, even if it can have more than one texture inside.
 So yeah, this is still very much early.